ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 When the installation is complete, the configuration window opens automatically.

-Before the actual configuration, the instance of the HM-RPC adapter (created together with this adapter) or, if required, further HM-RPC instances should be created and configured.
+Before the actual configuration, the instance of the HM-RPC adapter (created with this adapter) or, if required, additional HM-RPC instances should be created and configured.

 ## Configuration
 ![](../../../de/adapterref/iobroker.hm-rega/media/01c7dbc4da0240421b0711b331971d2d.png) **Menu top**